mdn/content/files/en-us/web/css/css_multicol_layout/index.md

 ---

 {{CSSRef("CSS3 Multicol")}}
-The **CSS multi-column layout** module lets you divide content across multiple columns, defining the preferred number and width of columns, as well as how content should flow from column to column, the gap size between columns, and the visual appearance of optional column dividing lines (known as column rules).
-Additional properties define how to break content between columns, including whether breaking an element's content across columns should be avoided.
+The **CSS multi-column layout** module lets you divide content across multiple columns.
+By using the properties in this module, you can define the number and width of columns, the gap size between columns, and the visual appearance of the optional column dividing lines (known as column rules).
+You can also define how content should flow from column to column and how to break content between columns.

 ## Multi-column layout in action